Podcast

 For the listeners

-Why anti-racist practice in the early years?
+Why is active anti-racism necessary in the early years?

 Anti-racist practice and social media

 Liz discusses the importance of using social media platforms like Instagram to reach Early Years educators, as many access content during their free time.
-She explains how the "Black Square Summer of 2020" and global conversations about race created an opportunity for her to share content specifically addressing anti-racism in UK Early Years contexts.
-Liz acknowledges the challenges of social media, including the accessibility of information and potential for misinformation, while emphasising its value in reaching practitioners and bridging the gap between academic research and practical application.
+The "Black Square Summer of 2020" and global conversations about race created an opportunity for discussions about anti-racist and inclusive practice

 The Four E's of Anti-Racist Practice